Skip to main content

 Sometimes we describe the court as ‘doing’ things, for example, sending out a form or making a decision.
-It sounds a bit odd because a court is really a place.
-But ‘the court’ is often used as shorthand to refer to the people working in the court.
+It sounds a bit odd because a court is a place.
+But ‘the court’ is used as shorthand to refer to the people working in the court.

 The story so far.......

 Rory, an electrician, has re-wired Ceri’s house.
 Ceri says the installation hasn’t been done properly and is unsafe and there is lots of re-plastering still to be done.
-Ceri has followed the pre-action protocol (the official procedure you need to follow before you start taking someone to court) and has tried to resolve the dispute, but without success.

-Ceri has decided to take Rory to court.
-Ceri is the claimant (the person who is starting the court proceedings) and is a litigant in person (someone who represents themselves without the help of a solicitor or barrister).
-Rory is the defendant (the person who has court proceedings brought against them).
-Rory does not accept Ceri’s claim.
+Ceri is the claimant (the person who is starting the court proceedings).
+She is a litigant in person (someone who represents themselves without the help of a solicitor or barrister).

-1.Ceri fills in a paper N1 claim form including the section called the Particulars of Claim.
+1. Ceri fills in a paper N1 claim form including the section called the particulars of claim.

 Claim form - the form that starts a case and where the Claimant explains what they are asking for.

 3. Ceri sends the original claim form plus two copies to the court together with the correct fee.
-If eligible, she can ask for help to pay the court fee by completing Form EX160 and including that with her claim instead.
+If eligible, she can ask for

 4. The court sends Rory a copy of Ceri’s claim form and a response pack by first class post.
 The response pack includes the forms Rory needs to reply to Ceri’s claim.

-Response pack - the pack of forms and information sent to a Defendant after a claim starts.
+Response pack - the pack of forms and information sent to a defendant after a claim starts.

-5. The court sends Ceri a Notice of Issue.
+5. The court sends Ceri a notice of issue.
 This confirms that Ceri’s case has started and includes the date of service.

 Notice of issue - this tells you that your claim has started, the date it began, the case number, date and method of service and the deadline by when the defendant has to respond.